-Commercial and industrial users of steam can benefit from our innovative sensors
+Commercial and industrial companies using steam applications can benefit from our innovative sensors

-The development of steam technology has been as one of the most significant contributors to innovation from the industrial revolution to today.
-This new way of transferring and using energy led directly to new whole new industries, and new technologies.
-Ultimately changing daily life across the entire world with the advent of industrialisation and mass production.
+Beginning with the industrial revolution, the development of steam technology has been as one of the most significant contributors to innovation.
+This new way of transferring and using energy led directly to whole new industries and technologies.
+As a result, daily life across the entire world changed with the creation of industrialisation and mass production.

 Today, steam continues to be a powerful source of heat and energy used in industry for the manufacturing of food and drink, medicines, heating and sterilisation.
-DCO Systems offer commercial and industrial users of steam a variety of sensing options.
+To ensure high standards of quality control, elements like temperature and pressure need to be precise and accurate.
+For this reason, DCO Systems offer commercial and industrial companies using steam applications a variety of sensing options.

 Steam trap monitoring